 - To identify whether you would benefit from risk management or disease management programs

-- Unless you have opted-out, you consent to us using your information including sensitive information to contact you via mail, telephone, email or SMS to inform you of health-related or other products, benefits or services we think may interest you
+- Unless you have opted-out, you consent to us using your information including sensitive information to contact you via mail, telephone, email or SMS or other form of online communication or interaction we may have with you to inform you of health-related or other products, benefits or services we think may interest you

 - To address information technology requirements, systems maintenance and development issues

-- To aid business development and extend our range of services
+- To aid business development and extend our range of products and services and co-branded products and services

-- To conduct claims processing and control (including claims audits, risk management and fraud prevention)
+- To conduct claims processing and control (including claims audits, risk management and fraud investigation and prevention)

-- To comply with legislative requirements and provisions and court or tribunal orders.
+- To comply with our legal obligations and court or tribunal orders.

 8. When does Defence Health disclose your information?

-We do not disclose your information to others, except in the following cases:
+We may disclose your information, in the following circumstances:

 - With your consent or where it is necessary to provide you with services under the Policy